Setting up musrfit on Different Platforms

 $ cmake --build ./ --clean-first

-$ # make install needs either to be carried out as root or sudo depending on your linux flavour.
+$ # install needs either to be carried out as root or sudo depending on your linux flavour.

 ROOT